US Stocks Overcome Fed Interest Rate Jitters - UrduPoint

 The data set the scene for major growth, closing the chapter on a double-dip recession that came with the second wave lockdowns of last autumn and winter.

-If the eurozone economy is booming, its stocks were a bust, with Frankfurt's DAX 30 index down 0.

-3 percent in afternoon trade, and the CAC 40 in Paris shedding 0.3 percent.
+If the eurozone economy is booming, its stocks were a bust, with Frankfurt's DAX 30 index tumbling 1.2 percent, and the CAC 40 in Paris falling 0.9 percent.

-IHS Market also revealed that Britain's private sector business activity expanded at a near-record pace as firms reopen from lockdown.
+"Good data is still perhaps to be viewed as bad news, since it pushes central banks towards gradually tightening policy," said market analyst Chris Beauchamp at online trading platform IG.

 Analysts said the lack of progress on the Iran nuclear deal was also providing support as it puts off the return of supplies to the global market from the major producer.